kanisterio/kanister/docs/architecture.rst

 Repository Password Secret
 --------------------------
 This is the password secret used by controller to connect to Kopia repository.
-It is referenced by ``spec.repository.passwordSecretRef`` in repository server CR
+It is referenced by the ``spec.repository.passwordSecretRef`` in the repository server CR.

 .. code-block:: yaml
   :linenos: